Enhanced active-sterile neutrino polarizability at the intensity frontier: Results

-From a fit to the photon energy and angular spectrum in the neutrino and antineutrino run of MiniBooNE, we find a best fit point in our model (see Fig.~\ref{fig:MB_histos}) with $m_N=350$ MeV, $m_\phi=50 $ MeV, and a the product of couplings $c_\nu^\mu g_{\phi\gamma}=2.48\times 10^{-6}~\text{GeV}^{-1}$.
-We find that this benchmark provides a better description of the data than the background-only hypothesis reported in Ref.~\cite{MiniBooNE:2020pnu}.
-The $\chi^2/\text{dof}$ for the photon energy and angular spectra in both runs is around 2, which is around 4 with only background.
+We note that the angular spectrum analysis prefers a slightly larger value of the coupling constant than the energy spectrum analysis.
+This can be explained as an increased coupling strength leads to too many events in the higher energy bins where the data fits the background well, therefore the energy spectrum analysis prefers a slightly smaller value of the coupling strength.
+The angular spectrum has some overfluctuations in the in some forward bins in the neutrino mode, so a slightly larger coupling is preferred.

 Similar to other proposed explanations, the proposed model fits the antineutrino data slightly better than the neutrino data \cite{Fischer:2019fbw,Dutta:2021cip}.
 The best-fit point in our model can be tested at SBND and ICARUS with around $\mathcal{O}(10^{20})$ POT, depending on the experimental details, and are already situated to do so~\cite{SBND:2025lha,ICARUS:2024oqb}.

+Our mechanism differs from the eV-scale sterile neutrino scenario put forward to explain the MicroBooNE results.
+The eV sterile neutrino scenario relies on active-sterile mixing with referred values which are in tension with results from atmospheric neutrino experiments, long-baseline experiments, and reactor neutrino experiments as well as cosmological observables \cite{Dentler:2018sju,Boser:2019rta}.
+Our scenario avoids these constraints altogether as we don't rely on the production of the sterile neutrinos via oscillations but instead they get produced in the scattering of the active neutrino in the detector together with a photon.
+These differences in the underlying mechanism to explain the anomaly leads to a heavier preferred sterile neutrino masses and hence allows for tests of this scenario not only at oscillation experiments (as it is the case for the sterile neutrino solution) but more generally in neutrino scattering experiments.

 In Fig.~\ref{fig:MB_sol} we show the region in the $(m_\phi, m_N)$ plane that provides a good fit to the MiniBooNE data, defined by $\chi^2_{\nu+\bar{\nu}}/\text{dof}<2.3$.
 We find viable solutions for $180~\text{MeV} \lesssim m_N \lesssim 600~\text{MeV}$ and $m_\phi \lesssim 350~\text{MeV}$, with typical best-fit values of the coupling product around $c_\nu^\mu g_{\phi\gamma} \approx 10^{-6}$ GeV$^{-1}$.
 The gray vertical band indicates parameter space excluded by a combination of supernova~SN~1987A~\cite{Lucente:2020whw,Fiorillo:2022cdq,Bansal:2022zpi} and beam-dump constraints~\cite{Dolan:2017osp}, which requires $g_{\phi \gamma}$ to be extremely small, of order $10^{-11}\ {\rm GeV}^{-1}$ for $m_\phi < 20$ MeV.
 For such tiny $g_{\phi\gamma}$, reproducing the fitted product $c_\nu^\mu g_{\phi\gamma}$ would require $c_\nu^\mu$ to be non-perturbatively large, and we therefore discard this region.
 In addition, CMB and BBN observations constrain the mass of a light neutrino-philic mediator to be above a few MeV~\cite{Sabti:2021reh}, a requirement that is comfortably satisfied throughout the parameter space displayed in Fig.~\ref{fig:MB_sol}.